-Everyone knows that cats purr when they’re happy, but did you know they also do it when they’re sick or frightened, when they’re giving birth, and even when they’re dying?
+Why do cats purr?
+Everyone knows that cats purr when they’re happy.
+But did you know they also do it when they’re sick or frightened, when they’re giving birth, and even when they’re dying?
 And not just practicing feline masochists—it’s regular, normal cats, too.
 Even your cat.

 Not Just Because They’re Happy